lgarron/folderify/README.md

 folderify --macOS 11.0 mask.png
 ```

 By default, `folderify` uses your systems's current light/dark mode.
-To generate a specific color scheme (only supported for macOS 11.0 right now):
+Use `--color-scheme` to override this:

 ```shell
 folderify --macOS 11.0 --color-scheme dark mask.png
 ```

+Note:
+- Dark color scheme is only supported for macOS 11.0 right now.
-(Note that currently there is no simple way to set an icon that will automatically switch between light and dark with the entire OS.
-You have to pick one icon.)
+- There is currently no simple way to set an icon that will automatically switch between light and dark when you switch the entire OS.
+You can only assign one icon to a folder.

 ## Tips